 The Maryland Criminal Justice Information Advisory Board (CJIAB) submits its Annual Report on Criminal Justice Interoperability pursuant to Criminal Procedure Article §10-210(6) and State Government Article, §2-1246, Annotated Code of Maryland respectively.
-This report describes the public safety impact and significant interoperability accomplishments of the Maryland Departments of Public Safety and Correctional Services, and State Police for the calendar year of 2016.
+This report describes the public safety impact and significant interoperability accomplishments of the Maryland Departments of Public Safety and Correctional Services, Motor Vehicle Administration and the Judiciary for the calendar year of 2017.
 The projects demonstrate either technological enhancements or data sharing efforts as they relate to criminal justice interoperability between State agencies and across state lines.